Alvin Ailey: Work with the US State Department and later work

+In 1973, the AAADT headlined the First National Congress on Blacks in Dance, though Ailey sat out of conversations on how to advance the public perception and financial profiles of black dance companies.

+In 1975, Ailey restaged Revelations for 19 dancers for a staging at the New York State Theater from August 12 to 24.

 While Ailey choreographed more than 100 ballets for his dancers, he insisted that the company perform pieces by other choreographers rather than stand as a singular vehicle for his voice.

-Though AAADT was formed to celebrate African American culture and to provide performances for black dancers, who were frequently denied opportunities due to racist mores of the time, Ailey proudly employed artists based solely on artistic talent and integrity, regardless of their background.
-In addition to his work as artistic director and choreographer with AADT, Ailey also choreographed ballets for other companies including American Ballet Theatre, Joffrey Ballet, Royal Danish Ballet, and The Metropolitan Opera.
-For American Ballet Theater, he created The River (1970), one of several choreographies he set to the jazz music of Duke Ellington.
+Though AAADT was formed to celebrate African-American culture and to provide performances for black dancers, who were frequently denied opportunities due to racist mores of the time, Ailey proudly employed artists based solely on artistic talent and integrity, regardless of their background.
+In addition to his work as artistic director and choreographer with AAADT, Ailey also choreographed ballets for other companies including American Ballet Theatre, Joffrey Ballet, Royal Danish Ballet, and The Metropolitan Opera.
+For American Ballet Theatre, he created The River (1970), one of several choreographies he set to the jazz music of Duke Ellington.

+Commercial work

+Throughout his career, Ailey continued to pursue work as a commercial theater choreographer, re-staging Carmen Jones (August 1959) and Jamaica (1960) for Summer stock theater and staging dances for the theatrical review African Holiday (1960) and Dark Side of the Moon (May 1960).
+These commercial engagements remained segregated, with African-American casts generally hired to entertain mostly white audiences.
+Ailey also studied acting with Stella Adler from 1960 to 1962, acting in non-dancing roles in dramatic plays including Call Me by My Rightful Name (January 1961) with costars Robert Duvall and Joan Hackett, and Tiger, Tiger Burning Bright, also starting Roscoe Lee Browne, Al Freeman Jr., Claudia McNeil, Diana Sands, and Cicely Tyson.
+These plays all constructed race as a societal force and "agent of division".

+In 1964, at a direct request from Langston Hughes, Ailey directed Jerico-Jim Crow with William Hairston.
+His one attempt at Broadway choreography, La Strada (musical), opened and closed in one performance on December 14, 1969.